whittles/learn-bid-project/README.md

     - Use the provided file structure.
         - Python work into the **src** folder.
 There is already a Jupyter notebook started.
         - PowerBI file in the **reports** folder.
+        - Python outputs need to be written to the **./data/output/** directory.
 3. Push progress and files to your branch on Git.
     - You don't need to wait until you have the final product.
 Push frequently as you make progress.